 Contact Our Office Today for More Information

 As is always the case with any dental appliance or procedure, dental implants may not be the best choice for every patient.
-Call our office today to schedule an appointment with Dr. Haynes or Dr. Sanderson and to find out more about dental implants.
+Call our office today to schedule an appointment with Dr. Sanderson, Dr. Haynes, or Dr. Williamson and to find out more about dental implants.
 Your dentist can help you decide whether an implant is the right choice for you.